HackingProfessional/HTB/_posts/2019-04-20-How-to-hack-a-website-that-uses-Drupal.md

 ![AdminDeniedBastard](https://hackingprofessional.github.io/HTB/assets/img/posts/BurpDeniedBastard.png "Intercepted request on Burp")

 We managed to identify that in sending the request, there is a cookie with the value of **hah_js=1**, what we must do is manipulate this value and assign the values that the exploit previously exported.
-The session file is in format:-
+The session file is in format:
 -Session_name:abc
 -Session_id:def
 -Token:xyz

-Now we need to edit this like this
+The structure of the cookie must go as follows:
--abc=def;token=xyz
+abc=def;token=xyz

 ![AdminDeniedBastard](https://hackingprofessional.github.io/HTB/assets/img/posts/AdminBastard.png "Intercepted request on Burp")